 Fortunately, there are many countries where tuition is free.
-These countries are great for students who don’t qualify for full-funded university scholarships and cannot go to college without financial help.
+These countries are great for students who don’t qualify for fully-funded university scholarships and cannot go to college without financial help.
 With that being said, today we are going to present the top five countries where tuition is covered either by the government or by the university.

 Top Five Countries Where Tuition is Free

 Nonetheless, Austria charges all non-EU/EEA students who are applying to federal/public universities about 363. to 726 euros per semester for tuition fees plus 19.20 Euros for student union membership fee “ÖH-Beitrag” and the student accident insurance fee.

 Just like Austria, the Finnish government is aware that getting higher-degree studies is an important step in everyone’s path to success and this is why tuition for non-EU/EEA students has been introduced from autumn 2017 onward.

-The Norwegian state universities and university colleges do no charge tuition fees to all students, including international students.
-To make things even better, this rule applies to all levels of studies including undergraduate studies, Master’s programs and even Ph.D. programs.
+The Norwegian state universities and university colleges do not charge tuition fees to all students, including international students.
+To make things even better, this rule applies to all levels of studies including undergraduate studies, Master’s programs, and even Ph.D. programs.

 Although, not everyone can win an excellence scholarship and this is why all Universities in Germany except Baden-Wurrtenberg are not going to charge any tuition fees for Bachelor’s and consecutive Master’s degree programs for all students, including international students.